MehdiMirzaie2/42-born2beroot/README.md

 ### Part 3.5 - Installing and Configuring UFW (Uncomplicated Firewall)

-# these steps are important as they will allow you to connect to your virtual machine through your host machine with iterm.
+#### These steps are important as they will allow you to connect to your virtual machine through your host machine with iterm.

 1. First type `apt-get install ufw` to install UFW
 2. Type `sudo ufw enable` to inable UFW